-2. If you have won any awards or anything substantial has happened to you since you first sent in your application (such as winning a science or music competition), this is a great time to inform the school.
+If you have won any awards or anything substantial that has happened to you since you first sent in your application (such as winning a science or music competition), this is a great time to inform the school.
 If there is a particular class in which you excelled and that maybe stands out from your typical academic performance, perhaps you would tell the schools about your grades.
 In the email, you should explain your rationale for applying to that particular school, why you are a good fit, and what makes the school a top choice for you.
 If possible, inform the college of why attending that institution would help you meet your academic and educational goals, and mention specifically which programs you would participate in if admitted.

-While it’s disappointing to be deferred, there are still ways to improve your chances.
+While it’s disappointing to be deferred, there are still some ways to improve your chances.
 Do your best to demonstrate to the college that you will enroll if accepted, as colleges are extremely interested in accepting students who are most likely to enroll.
-Even if you don’t get into your “dream” school in the regular round, remember that there are a number of colleges -- not just one -- at which you may thrive.
+Even if you don’t get into your “dream” school in the regular round, remember that there are a number of colleges -- not just one -- at which you will thrive.